 - 1. Emphasize the proper ideals of sportsmanship, ethical conduct and fair play. - 2.
 Eliminate all possibilities which tend to destroy the best values of the activity. - 3.
 Stress the values derived from participating in activities. - 4.
 Show cordial courtesy to visitors and officials. - 5.
 Respect the integrity and judgment of sports officials. - 6.
 Achieve a thorough understanding of the activity and its rules. - 7.
 Encourage leadership and good judgment. - 8.
 Recognize that the purpose of activities is to promote the physical, mental, social, and emotional well-being of all involved. - 9.
 Remember no competition is a matter of life or death for participants, coach, school, official, fan or community. - 10.
-Keep an open line of communication between participant and coach/sponsor. - 11.
+Keep an open line of communication. - 11.
 Hazing, harassment, bullying, intimidation on the part of students, staff, or a third party (fan or student attending event) will not be tolerated.
-Activities are an extension of the classroom and a violation will be treated as such and dealt with as stated in the student and staff handbooks. - 12.
-Realize that your failure as a student participant to abide by the code of ethics may result in your removal from the event, activity, and/or disciplinary action.
+Activities are an extension of the classroom and a violation will be treated as such and dealt with as stated in the student and staff handbooks.